the-draupnir-project/draupnir-documentation/docs/bot/setup_draupnir_account.md

 :::

-By default, Draupnir will be rate limited by Synapse, which can inhibit Draupnir's ability to respond in some scenarios, particularly while redacting lots of messages.
+By default, Draupnir will be rate limited by homeservers, which can inhibit Draupnir's ability to respond in some scenarios, particularly while redacting lots of messages.